Dehydration in a hamster

 Rehydration

 Left untreated dehydration can be fatal.
-Hamsters that die from a diarrhea related illness usually do so because the body has become severely dehydrated.
-That is because they have lost more fluid than they have taken in.
-As body fluids are lost the essential salts, minerals, and other nutrients are also lost.
-Theses are known as "Electrolytes" and they play a vital role in maintaining homeostasis within the body, they help to regulate myocardial and neurological function, fluid balance, oxygen delivery, acid base balance and much more.
-When these "Electrolytes" become depleted by fluid loss the body is no longer able to function properly.
+Hamsters that die from a diarrhea related illness usually do so because the body has become severely dehydrated, that is because they have lost more fluid than they have taken in.
+As body fluids are lost the essential salts, minerals, and other nutrients are also lost, these are known as "Electrolytes" and they play a vital role in maintaining homeostasis within the body, which help to regulate myocardial and neurological function as well as fluid balance, oxygen delivery, acid base balance and much more.
+When these "Electrolytes" become depleted by fluid loss the body is unable to function properly.

 Extra fluids should be given until the diarrhea has subsided.

-Using water alone is not the best way to deal with dehydration, as using water alone will complicate the situation even more.
-Water will further dilute the minerals, salts and sugars in the body.
+Using water alone is not the best way to deal with dehydration as using water alone can complicate the situation even more, as water will further dilute the minerals salts and sugars in the body.
 An oral rehydration therapy (ORT) should be started immediately the diarrhea is seen and should be treated before the problem becomes serious.
-An ORT is widely considered to be the best method for combating dehydration caused by diarrhea.
-ORT consists of a solution of salts and sugars that is administered orally, it is a simple, cheap and an effective treatment for dehydration associated with diarrhea and other health issues that can cause dehydration.
+ORT is widely considered to be the best method for combating dehydration caused by diarrhea.
+ORT consists of a solution of salts and sugars that is administered orally; it is a simple cheap and an effective treatment for dehydration associated with diarrhea and other health issues that can cause dehydration.
 These can be obtained from any well stocked drug store or chemist.
 Pedialyte or Lectade are electrolyte rehydration solutions and is the same solution that is used for children with diarrhea.
-These products contain all the elements needed mixed in the correct quantities.
+These products contain all the elements needed mixed in the correct quantities

 A Dehydrated hamster